 Special Collections and Library

-The Kentucky Historical Society is seeking interns to assist on different types of digital projects to help the Special Collections and Library staff provide better access to collections.
-While these internships are unpaid, we can work with students who want to get course credits through their institutions.
-Graduate and undergraduate students with an interest in the use of technology in library and museum work will be considered.
-Must have experience with digital media (if you own a smart phone, this job is for you).
+KHS is seeking two paid interns to assist on different types of digital projects that will help the Special Collections and Library staff provide better access to collections.
+Graduate and undergraduate students interested in the use of technology in library and museum work will be considered.
+You must have experience with digital media (if you own a smartphone, this job is for you).
 An interest in KHS’s mission and a willingness to learn more about it are necessary.

 Student interns will: